trilo-byte/pelisdb/README.md

 # PelisDB

-A small API for managing movies as part as a challenge for RedPonit.
+A small API for managing movies as part as a challenge for RedPoints.
 It takes advantage of spring boot for rapid development.

 ##  🚀 Getting started